InfinityJammyyy/Zephyr-TTS/README.md

 Then "cd" into the directory and "ls" to show the files, you should see three files labeled:

-"bash.sh" "README.md" aka the thing you are reading right now, and "ZTS.py"
+"Install.sh" "Uninstall.sh" "README.md" aka the thing you are reading right now, and "ZTS.py"

-For an automated install simply execute the bash.sh file by cd-ing into the directory it is in and run:
+For an automated install simply execute the Install.sh file by cd-ing into the directory it is in and run:

-"chmod +x bash.sh"
+"chmod +x Install.sh"

-"./bash.sh"
+"./Install.sh"

 This installs all the gadgets and gizmos that the script needs to function and makes it executable!

+# Un-installation:

+To uninstall this program run "./Uninstall.sh" in your terminal in the cloned github repo, then delete the repo, thats all, sorry to see you go.

 # Usage: